 Warm weekend ahead of a First Alert Freeze next week

-Highs are still on track for the low 80s over the weekend.
-Mostly sunny skies will remain in place through Monday, with highs getting within arms’ reach of record levels.
-This also puts us 10° to 15° above normal for the end of October, so soak it up while you can and make the most of a gorgeous weekend!
+We’ll enjoy another day of sunshine with highs set for the middle and upper 70s on Friday.
+This before we climb into the 80s over the weekend, inching close to some record highs Saturday through Monday.
+This will also put us 10° to 15° above normal for the end of October.

-But big changes are on the way thanks to a cold front sweeping through the area Monday.
-While there is a small chance for rain with this front, the confidence is low because of the inconsistencies in the models.
-The GFS gives us a dry forecast while the Euro brings a chance for a few showers in the mountains Monday night and showers across the area during the day on Tuesday.
-At a minimum, we get extra clouds building in giving us a mostly cloudy day.
+A new cold front will sweep through the area later on Monday.
+A few showers may come along for the ride over the mountains, but this front will be a much bigger game-changer when it comes to our temperatures.

-This front is a much bigger game-changer when it comes to our temperatures.
-Highs nose dive from highs in the low 80s on Monday to the low 60s on Halloween.
-Be thinking about how to incorporate a jacket or extra layers into the costume for all the trick-or-treaters.
-Halloween is just the beginning too, with highs falling further into the 50s on Wednesday and Thursday.
+Temperatures will crash from highs in the low 80s on Monday, back to the low 60s on Halloween.
+It still looks like it will be a good day for trick-or-treating with a mix of sun and clouds, but be prepared for the much-cooler air that will be settling in.
+Halloween will be just the beginning too, with highs falling further into the 50s on Wednesday and Thursday.

-Daytime highs aren’t the only temperatures taking a nose dive.
-We’re in for some cold nights beginning Tuesday when overnight lows head for the low to mid 30s.
-Widespread mountain frost is likely that night with even a freeze in some spots.
-We could all be in for our first freeze of the season Wednesday night.
-The current forecast takes temperatures down to the mid to upper 20s in the mountains to the upper 20s to low 30s in the Upstate.
+Daytime highs won’t be the only temperatures that take a nose dive.
+We’re in for some cold night beginning on Tuesday when overnight lows will head for the mid 30s to around 40.
+Widespread mountain frost is likely that night, and we could all be in for our first freeze of the season on Wednesday night.
+We could be looking at 20s in the mountains, with lows around 30 upstate.
 Be ready to protect your plants!

 Copyright 2023 WHNS.
 All rights reserved.